kelltom/OS-Bot-COLOR/README.md

-# osnr-bot
+# osrs-bot
- A program that can execute a variety of automation tools for Old School Near Reality.
+ A program that can execute a variety of automation tools for Old School RS.

 # Instructions for adding new bots
 These instructions are only valid as of July 5th 2022.